PaperPrototype/Intro-Coding-and-Computers/README.md

 THIS COURSE IS STILL A WORK IN PROGRESS.
 I will remove this message once it is finished.
 Feel free to add to the tutorials.

-Currently only week part 0 to part 3 are done.

 # Quick links (Layout)

-LINKS ARE BROKEN RIGHT NOW
+LINKS ARE INCORRECT!!!
+THEY NEED FIXED

 [Week 0 - Fundamentals](https://github.com/PaperPrototype/Intro-to-Coding/tree/main/Week%200%20-%20Fundamentals)
 - [Lecture (click this)](https://github.com/PaperPrototype/Intro-to-Coding/blob/main/Week%200%20-%20Fundamentals/Lecture/english.md)